 Rather than accepting an offer to be a professor at the University of Kentucky, he went back home to then East Pakistan and was one of the Founding Partners at the Engineers Ltd, a prominent consulting firm that still exists.
 Later, he joined Ahsanullah Engineering College (currently known as BUET, Bangladesh University of Engineering and Technology) in Dhaka, as a faculty member.
 He eventually became the Head of Civil Engineering Department and Dean of Engineering Faculty at BUET from 1967-1975.
 During his tenure, he served as a member of the University Grants Commission.
 In 1975, he left the country to join Basrah University, Iraq, as a Professor of Civil Engineering.
 From 1980 – 1988, he served King Abdul Aziz University, Jeddah, Saudi Arabia as a professor of Civil Engineering where he started their Graduate Program.
 He published several research papers in some high-ranking civil engineering journals such as ‘American Society of Civil Engineers’ and ‘The American Concrete Institute.’

 Dr. Hasnat was one of the most outstanding, upright and revered professors of BUET.
 His extraordinary contribution in steering engineering education in Bangladesh will be remembered, recognized and respected forever.
 Dr. Hasnat was a pioneer and equally successful as a world-famous bridge engineer and designer.
 He designed numerous bridges in the 1950s and 1960s both in the US and Bangladesh.
-Some of his prominent work was the Mackinac Bridge (Big Mac) in Michigan which is currently the 5th largest suspension bridge in the world and the longest suspension bridge in the western hemisphere.
-This bridge is featured on the Michigan License Plate as well as commemorative postal stamps.
-In Bangladesh, Dr. Hasnat designed the Dhaleswari Bridge (near Manikganj), the Tora Bridge (Dhaka-Aricha Highway) and the Shangu Bridge, connecting Chittagong and Cox’s Bazar districts.
+In Bangladesh, Dr. Hasnat was involved in the design of the Dhaleswari Bridge (near Manikganj), the Tora Bridge (Dhaka-Aricha Highway) and the Shangu Bridge, connecting Chittagong and Cox’s Bazar districts.

 Dr. Abul Hasnat was a larger-than-life person, ever polite, humble and down-to-earth throughout his life.
 He had been a teacher, mentor and leader to many people, who have been touched by him.
 He possessed the ability to become friendly with colleagues and friends from all age groups.
 He used to take a lot of interest in sports, particularly cricket.
 He was a regular bridge player in the Teachers Club at BUET.
 He was the Table Tennis Champion in Bangladesh for people over 40 years of age.
 Dr. Hasnat had a reputation of being a strict father but always had a soft spot for his grandchildren.